Northeast winter storm shuts schools, knocks out power - NewsBreak

-The start of a winter storm with heavy, wet snow led to hundreds of school closings, canceled flights and tens of thousands of power outages in parts of the Northeast on Tuesday.
+The start of a winter storm with heavy, wet snow caused a plane to slide off the runway and led to hundreds of school closings, canceled flights and thousands of power outages in parts of the Northeast on Tuesday.

 “This is shaping up to be a unique winter storm for our small state in that there will be big differences in snowfall amounts depending on where you are located,” said Connecticut Gov. Ned Lamont, who ordered all executive branch state office buildings closed.
 “Some towns may receive a significant snowfall total, while others may receive a fraction of that amount or maybe even just rain.”